 During this year as they tried to gain permission and passage to Jerusalem, they served in local churches, taught the catechism to children and new converts, and directed some people in the Spiritual Exercises.

-When the year was over, the Turks still had so much military strength and territory, that there wasn’t safe passage nor permission for any pilgrims to go to the Holy Land at all.
+When the year was over, the Turks still had so much military strength and territory, there wasn’t safe passage nor permission for any pilgrims to go to the Holy Land at all.
 The companions met together to discuss their next steps.
 They decided to split up and go to towns with universities to preach, teach, hear confessions, and direct the Spiritual Exercises.
 Perhaps they knew also that they would attract new recruits.

 Before they split up, they prayed and discussed what their group’s name should be.
 Since they agreed no one held authority over them except Jesus, they would call themselves, Compania de Jesus which translated into Latin as Societas Jesu, and into English as Society of Jesus.